 Hale.
 Hale, acquired by IDEX in 1994, is the world's leading manufacturer of truck-mounted fire-fighting pumps and also manufactures a wide range of portable, mobile and freestanding pump units.
 In addition, Hale is the world's leading manufacturer of rescue tool systems with the Hurst Jaws of Life(R) and Lukas(R) rescue systems.
 Lukas, headquartered in Germany, was acquired by IDEX in 1995.
 Hale is estimated to have a worldwide market share for truck-mounted fire-fighting pumps and rescue systems in excess of 50%.
-Sales of Hale's truck-mounted fire-fighting pumps are made directly to manufacturers of fire trucks, while portable pumps and rescue tools are generally sold through independent distributors.
+Sales of Hale's truck-mounted fire-fighting pumps and rescue tools are generally sold through independent distributors.
 Approximately 55% of Hale's 1997 net sales were to customers outside the United States.
 Hale has its headquarters and a manufacturing facility in Conshohocken, Pennsylvania.
 It also has production facilities in North Carolina, Tennessee, England and Germany and service and distribution centers in Germany and Singapore.